ethanp/programming/StuffIWrote/Scala/Discussion-Center/README.md

 * The news feed
 * Invitation response actions

-The other stuff is done using normal HTTP
+`GET` requests are sent for

+* Requesting an existing Discussion
+* Creating a New Discussion

 ## New-discussion Page

+### Layout

 * A Form for adding members
-* Invite button (generates empty map and navigates you there)
+* Start button (generates empty map and navigates you there)

+### Implementation

+The WebSocket or AJAX powers:

+* A dropdown autocomplete with which member you want to join

+A `POST` request is sent for

+* Hitting the Start button

 ## Discussions Page